Burdekin Falls Dam RaisingBurdekin Falls Dam, North Queensland

 Future water demand assessment

-NCEconomics, in partnership with Synergies Economic Consulting, have been engaged by Building Queensland to undertake an assessment of long-term water demand in the Burdekin region.
+NCEconomics, in partnership with Synergies Economic Consulting, have been engaged by the Queensland Government to undertake an assessment of long-term water demand in the Burdekin region.
 Their work will evaluate the current water use and potential water demand growth patterns over the next 30 years.

 This is a critical task underpinning the dam raising project’s DBC and will inform the potential height of the dam wall raising.

-Sunwater and Building Queensland invited growers to outline their current water use and future intentions via a survey as part of the Burdekin demand assessment.
+Sunwater and the Queensland Government invited growers to outline their current water use and future intentions via a survey as part of the Burdekin demand assessment.

 The survey closed on Friday, 30 October 2020.
 Results from the survey and feedback from face-to-face consultation is being analysed.
 The assessment will report on aggregated data only.